Hasan-Saju/LLM-Project-Studio/README.md

 The **Chatbot** interacts with the **Service Registry** to send messages to other microservices like the Grammar Service.
 The chatbot follows these steps:

-1. **Fetch Available Services:** The chatbot queries the service registry to get the list of available services.
+1. **Forward Messages:** The chatbot forwards user messages to the appropriate microservice (e.g., Grammar Service) via the service registry.
-2. **Forward Messages:** The chatbot forwards user messages to the appropriate microservice (e.g., Grammar Service) via the service registry.
+2. **Receive Processed Response:** The registry forwards the processed response back to the chatbot.
-3. **Receive Processed Response:** The registry forwards the processed response back to the chatbot.
+3. **Fetch Available Services:** The chatbot also can query the service registry to get the list of available services.

 ### **Chatbot Requesting Available Services**